 - Font alteration

 Certification recipients are prepared to use the programs within the Microsoft Office Suite competently in careers such as office manager, customer service representative, data analyst, and accounting clerk.
 In addition, individuals who hold Microsoft Office Specialist certification may find work as secretaries or administrative assistants.

 Job Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for secretaries and administrative assistants were projected to increase 3% during the 2014-2024 decade, which is slower than average.
+According to the U.S. Bureau of Labor Statistics (BLS), employment opportunities for secretaries and administrative assistants were projected to decrease by 7% during the 2018-2028 decade, which is slower than average.
 Job prospects should be particularly good for aspiring assistants with advanced software application skills.
-As of 2015, the median salary for a secretary or administrative assistant - excluding those working as legal, medical or executive assistants - was $33,910, notes the BLS.
+As of May 2018, the median salary for a secretary or administrative assistant - excluding those working as legal, medical or executive assistants - was $36,630, notes the BLS.

 Continuing Education Information

 Microsoft continually updates their certification options as newer versions of software are developed.
 Students can keep their certification current by electing to receive training in the newest version.
 Additionally, the American Council on Education (ACE) has approved college credit opportunities for students who wish to apply their certification towards college credit at an associate's or bachelor's level.
 Each certification level is eligible to be credited towards one semester hour of related college coursework.
 In order to apply for college credit, students must obtain an ACE transcript listing their certification.